Kings Mountain National Military Park | VISITOR CENTER

 PARK FILM

-Battle for Kings Mountain is a 28-minute film that focuses on the commanders of the Battle of Kings Mountain; the militiamen (non-professional soldiers) who traveled from the other side of the Appalachian Mountains in Virginia and North Carolina to fight the British; and the actual battle.
-The film is a “live action” documentary, meaning that it features real actors and battle action.
+Battle for Kings Mountain is a 28-minute film that focuses on the commanders at the Battle of Kings Mountain; the militiamen (non-professional soldiers) who traveled from the other side of the Appalachian Mountains in Virginia and North Carolina to fight the British; and the actual battle.
+The film is a live action documentary, meaning that it features real actors and battle action.
 There are scenes of shooting with soldiers falling dead, but no blood or gore is depicted.
-Kids 8-years-old and up should be able to handle the violence as along as they are familiar with war and death.
+Kids eight years old and up should be able to handle the violence as along as they are familiar with war and death.
 The film is shown every 45 minutes in the Visitor Center auditorium, which features stadium seating and a large screen.
 A Ranger will make an announcement about upcoming shows.

 KINGS MOUNTAIN MUSEUM

-Patriot militia exhibit at the Kings Mountain museum
+Patriot militia exhibit at the museum inside the Kings Mountain National Military Park Visitor Center

-Patriot militia exhibit at the Kings Mountain museum
+Patriot militia exhibit at the museum inside the Kings Mountain National Military Park Visitor Center

 In addition to the exhibits, there is an animated map program that explains the battle by displaying colored lights on a model of Kings Mountain and the surrounding area.
 I never could figure out how to get it to start, but if you stand around long enough it starts playing.